-The Programme (established in 2000) aims to explore aspects of Byzantine everyday life, their relation to material culture and their formalisation into coherent systems of representation.
+The Programme aims to explore aspects of Byzantine everyday life, their relation to material culture and their formalisation into coherent systems of representation.
 Research activity includes analysis and interpretation of Byzantine perceptions and intellectual attitudes, and the response expressed by literature and art to the demands of collective or individualised audiences.
 Therefore, research relies on a variety of sources: texts and works of art, objects and other remains of material culture.
 For achieving its objectives the Programme established an important network of collaborations with academics and independent researchers in Greece and abroad.
 Furthermore, the team's activities include the organisation of workshops and conferences; the members of the research team actively participate in various research projects in Greece and abroad, and in advisory boards set by cultural foundations and associations.

 Currently the Programme covers two thematic orientations:

 1. ''Technology and Management of Olive Oil and Wine'' and “Byzantine diet and Gastronomy”.
 This orientation focuses on (a) the development of technology for producing and storing wine, olive oil, honey and milk, and (b) the impact of the products' cultivation, production and trade in the economy of Byzantium and Eastern Mediterranean during the Middle Ages.

 2. ''Perceptions, Attitudes and Modes of Expression''.
 This orientation focuses on (a) stability, change and renewal of the social and moral regulations that regard the body, the senses and the emotions, and their gender implications, and (b) the passage from collective to individual attitudes.
 Byzantine views on economic phenomena, and the investigation of the imaginary world of the Byzantines are important components of the project.